SendiAp/Remaining/README.md

-## Why did the scarecrow win an award?
-Because he was outstanding in his field.
+## What did the beaver say to the tree?
+It's been nice gnawing you.